Locura de amor (TV series)

 Locura de amor (English: Craziness of Love) is a Mexican telenovela produced by Roberto Gómez Fernández for Televisa that premiered on May 1, 2000 and ended on October 6, 2000.
-It is a remake of Dulce Desafío in 1989.

-Juan Soler and Adriana Nieto (later replaced by Irán Castillo) starred as protagonists, while Laisha Wilkins, Juan Peláez and Gabriela Platas starred as antagonists.
+The series is a remake of the 1988 telenovela Dulce Desafío.
+It stars Juan Soler and Adriana Nieto (later replaced by Irán Castillo), Laisha Wilkins, Juan Peláez and Gabriela Platas.